Meet the team

 The focus of his research is to analyse symptom signatures in those with non-specific symptoms of cancer that may help improve early diagnosis.
 This research is performed in collaboration with other cancer alliances across London and the Epidemiology of Cancer Healthcare Outcomes (ECHO) research group at University College London.
 He also holds an honorary clinical research fellowship at Imperial College where he has previously worked with the Department of Surgery and Cancer on a number of allied projects.

-Elena graduated from medical school in Romania in 2011, and since then has trained in Medical Oncology both in Romania and in France, at the Institute Gustave Roussy.
+Dr Cojocaru graduated from medical school in Romania in 2011, and has since trained in Medical Oncology both in Romania and in France, at the Institute Gustave Roussy.
 She worked as a senior research fellow and medical oncologist at The Royal Marsden, Addenbrookes Hospital in Cambridge and the Churchill Hospital in Oxford, gaining important experience in the treatment of rare tumours and sarcomas.
 Her main interests are translational research of rare tumours, drug discovery and conducting clinical trials.

 Sejal is the Senior Trials Manager for the Early Diagnosis and Detection unit.
 She has over ten years of valuable clinical research experience, and has had the privilege of working on commercial/academic/phase 2, 3 and post-marketing phase 4, interventional/non-interventional studies.